kelvinngaming/DD-windows-svr-2025-GCP/README.md

 7. Wait for the installation it will take around 1 hour 10 minutes to complete the whole process.
 8. Connect to your new Win Svr2025 with Remote desktop client on any computer or mobile phone.

- -Username : Administrator
+9. Username : Administrator
- -Password: Qwerty@1@2@3
+10. Password: Qwerty@1@2@3

-9. Note: This windows are not activated !
+11. Note: This windows are not activated !
 Please get the Genuine Key from microsoft

-10. Credits thanks to teddysun for the wondefull InstallNET.sh script and vhd file from me.
+12. Credits thanks to teddysun for the wondefull InstallNET.sh script and vhd file from me.